Those Crisp Winter🌬️Vibes

 For decades, the Almanac has referenced the monthly full Moons with names tied to early Native American, Colonial American, and European folklore.
 Traditionally, each full Moon name was applied to the entire lunar month in which it occurred and through all of the Moon’s phases—not only the full Moon.

-the many faces of the wolf moon☾
+the many faces of the snow moon☾

 Full moon